Matt-A-Bennett/vim-surround-funk/README.md

    ^^^^^^^^^^               ^^^^^^^^^^^^^
 ```

-### Gripping a text object or motion with a function
+### Gripping a text object or motion with a function call

 If you have tpope's excellent [repeat.vim
 plugin](https://github.com/tpope/vim-repeat), then the following command is